Pulse nightclub shooting: Reactions

-The United Nations Security Council issued a statement condemning the shooting for "targeting persons as a result of their sexual orientation".
-It was supported by some countries that suppress homosexual behavior and discussion, such as Egypt and Russia.
-Samantha Power, United States Ambassador to the UN, led a group of 17 UN ambassadors on a visit to the historic LGBT landmark Stonewall Inn to express their support for LGBT rights in response to the shooting.
+The United Nations Security Council issued a statement condemning the shooting for "targeting persons as a result of their sexual orientation."
+(Though the FBI later determined that the attack was not motivated by anti-LGBTQ hate) It was supported by some countries that suppress homosexual behavior and discussion, such as Egypt and Russia.
+Samantha Power, United States Ambassador to the UN, led a group of 17 UN ambassadors on a visit to the historic LGBTQ landmark Stonewall Inn to express their support for LGBTQ rights in response to the shooting.
 Countries that released their own statements condemning the shooting include Afghanistan, Egypt, Saudi Arabia, Qatar, Iran, the United Arab Emirates, Kuwait, and Turkey.

 Many people on social media and elsewhere, including 2016 United States presidential election candidates, members of Congress, other political figures, foreign leaders, and various celebrities, expressed their shock at the event and extended their condolences to those affected.
 Vigils were held around the world to mourn those who were killed in the shooting, including one held at the banks of Lake Eola Park on June 19 that attracted 50,000 people.
+Landmarks around the world, including the One World Trade Center and the Sydney Harbour Bridge, lit up in rainbow colors in remembrance of those killed in the shooting.